 PolicyPak Group Policy Compliance Reporter: 2 Minute Quick Overview for Managers

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
-As a Group Policy MVP for more than 10 years, I know from admins just like you how hard it can be to truly answer the question: Do I have a particular Group Policy setting out there and working?
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+As a former Group Policy MVP for more than 10 years, I know from admins just like you how hard it can be to truly answer the question: Do I have a particular Group Policy setting out there and working?

 Using Microsoft’s Group Policy Results Reports can help you, but then you need to individually request information one-by-one from all of your computers and users.
 You need to manually read the report and see if the setting you want actually made it to the machine.
 But ultimately, this is a real time-consuming process.